sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 <ctrl+c>
 ```

-In this exercise you were able to deploy an etcd cluster, connect to it and watch it self-heal.
+In this exercise you were able to deploy an etcd cluster, connect to it, scale it and watch it self-heal.

 ---
 That's the end of this exercise.